AmrDeveloper/GQL/README.md

 - `contains` used to check that field contains value.
 - `starts_with` used to check that field starts with value.
 - `ends_with` used to check that field ends with value.
+- `matches` used to check that field matches regex format.

 ---